 Those on the group flights will be taken to the hotel in Cape Town upon arrival.
-If you're not on the group flights we suggest you aim to arrive at the lodge in Cape Town by mid afternoon.
-If the weather is good this afternoon we may take the opportunity to go up Table Mountain via cable car (optional).
+If you're not on the group flights we suggest you aim to arrive at the lodge in Cape Town by mid-afternoon.
+If the weather is good this afternoon there may be the opportunity for an optional excursion up Table Mountain via cable car.
 Table Mountain is often the first image that springs to mind whenever one thinks of Cape Town – the views across the city on a clear day are incredible.
 If the weather is not good enough this will be a free afternoon, with the opportunity to explore the famous V & A Waterfront. *Sweetest Guest Houses or similar*

-If we didn't make it up Table Mountain yesterday we will go this morning, driving first along the spectacular Chapman's Peak drive (please note, occasionally this drive is closed and we will have to go around it), via Houtbay.
+If we didn’t have the opportunity to make it up Table Mountain yesterday then we another chance this morning, driving first along the spectacular Chapman's Peak drive (please note, occasionally this drive is closed and we will have to go around it), via Houtbay.
 Alternatively, there may be time to visit Cape Point.
 In the afternoon we will visit a local wine farm – the area surrounding Cape Town is renowned for its wine and we will get a chance to sample some of the local produce.
-The order of activities in Cape Town is flexible as everything hinges around going up Table Mountain when the weather is best.
+The order of activities in Cape Town is flexible as we will time going up Table Mountain for when the weather is best.
 Evening meals can be enjoyed at various restaurants on the beaches along the coast – Cape Town is a food and drink lover's paradise! *Sweetest Guest Houses or similar*